 Step 2: Pick a hosting provider and set up your domain.

-By hosting your blog on WordPress, you’ll have a powerful CMS to help you publish and manage your content.
+By hosting your blog on WordPress, you’ll have a robust CMS to help you publish and manage your content.

 You have a few choices for setting it up.
-As mentioned above, blogs can exist as their own site.
+First, as mentioned above, blogs can exist as their own site.
 If that’s the case for your business, then you’ll register a root domain, which would look like yourblog.com.
-Many businesses, however, want to create a blog that lives in its own section of their company site.
+Many businesses, however, want to create a blog that lives in its section of their company site.

 If you want your blog to be part of your company website, you have two options.
 You can set up a subdomain, or you can set up subdirectories.
 Subdirectories are divisions of your domain that represent specific pages on your website.

 Let’s take a closer look at the differences between subdomains and subdirectories.
-The most basic difference is how WordPress creates URLs for them.
+The most fundamental difference is how WordPress creates URLs for them.
 A subdomain is a part of your root domain.
-If you set your blog as its own subdomain, then a blog post URL would look like blog.yoursite.com/blog-post-title.
-If you set up your blog to run on subdirectories, then a blog post URL would look like yoursite.com/blog/blog-post-title.
+If you set your blog as its subdomain, a blog post URL would look like blog.yoursite.com/blog-post-title.
+If you set up your blog to run on subdirectories, a blog post URL would look like yoursite.com/blog/blog-post-title.

-The key difference between subdomains and subdirectories is where your content is hosted.
+The critical difference between subdomains and subdirectories is where your content is hosted.
 Subdomains are considered equal and distinct from root domains.
 That means instead of aggregating backlinks to your main domain, you're “splitting” them between your subdomain and primary domain.
 This phenomenon can lessen the chances of your subdomain's content ranking.
-Subdirectories, on the other hand, are considered part of your root domain so any keywords they rank for or backlinks they receive will strengthen the authority of your domain.
+On the other hand, subdirectories are considered part of your root domain, so any keywords they rank for or backlinks they receive will strengthen the authority of your domain.

 In short, if you're a startup or small business looking to optimize your SEO, consider subdirectories over subdomains.
-For larger blog operations, consider setting up your blog as a subdomain.
+However, for more extensive blog operations, consider setting up your blog as a subdomain.
 This structure is better suited for organizing a large and growing body of content in the long term, especially if that content isn’t directly correlated with your root domain.

 However you decide to set up your blog, you’ll need to choose a website hosting provider that can provide the speed, support, and security you need to manage it.
-You can create a new domain, subdomain, or subdirectory, or connect an existing one when signing up with your hosting provider.
+When signing up with your hosting provider, you can create a new domain, subdomain, and subdirectory, or connect an existing one.

 Step 3: Select and customize your theme.

 After installing WordPress, you’ll notice a default theme has been activated on your blog.
-If you’ve installed the latest version of WordPress, the default theme will be Twenty Nineteen.
-This is a minimalist, lightweight theme that you can customize using the Gutenberg editor or another page builder.
+If you’ve installed the latest version of WordPress, the default theme will be Twenty Twenty-One — a minimalist and lightweight theme you can customize using the Gutenberg editor or another WordPress page builder.

 While this typography-driven single-column layout may be perfect for your blog, it may not work for others.
 A blog that would like to feature a sidebar for related links, tag clouds, or ads in their posts, for example, would benefit from a two-column layout.
-For more color options, sidebars, background options, Google Fonts, and layouts, you can choose from hundreds of free and premium WordPress themes available through the WordPress theme directory or third-party marketplaces.
+In addition, you can choose from hundreds of free and premium WordPress themes available through the WordPress theme directory or third-party marketplaces for more color options, sidebars, background options, Google Fonts, and layouts.

 When selecting your theme, consider what your blog is trying to achieve.
 This will help you decide what features you need.
-A basic list might include an uncomplicated design and comment section as well as the ability to upload your logo, customize the header and footer, and add social sharing buttons.
-You’ll also want to ensure you select a theme that’s fully responsive and built with lightweight code so it looks great and loads quickly on any device.
-Not only will this type of theme delight your mobile users, but it will also be favored by Google and other major search engines.
+A basic list might include an uncomplicated design and comment section and the ability to upload your logo, customize the header and footer, and add social sharing buttons.
+You’ll also want to ensure you select a fully responsive theme and built with lightweight code, so it looks great and loads quickly on any device.
+Not only will this type of theme delight your mobile users, but Google and other major search engines will also favor it.

 After selecting your theme, you can customize your theme to ensure that the appearance of your blog appeals to your target audience.
 One approach you can take is to think about how you can tailor it to your content.
 For example, if you’re writing about sustainability and the environment, then you may choose a color palette with lots of green.
-If your blog is news-heavy, then you may want to choose a sans-serif font for a contemporary look that’s easy to read.
+On the other hand, if your blog is news-heavy, then you may want to choose a sans-serif font for a contemporary look that’s easy to read.

 Step 4: Create an editorial calendar.

 To avoid getting overwhelmed by these questions, you can create an editorial calendar.
-An editorial calendar is a visual workflow that can help your team of content creators manage and schedule their work.
-With an editorial calendar, you can keep track of assignments, writers, editors, content types, promotional channels, due dates and — most importantly — publish dates.
+An editorial calendar is a visual workflow that can help your content creators manage and schedule their work.
+With an editorial calendar, you can keep track of assignments, writers, editors, content types, promotional channels, due dates, and — most importantly — publish dates.

-The most important step in creating your calendar is to establish what your business goals are and what type of content can help you achieve those.
-For example, if you’re trying to attract new customers and make more sales, then you could focus on writing case studies or other posts about your products.
-You could alternate these with listicles, which have been shown to be the most viral type of content, in order to get more shares on social media.
+The most important step in creating your calendar is establishing your business goals and what type of content can help you achieve those.
+For example, if you’re trying to attract new customers and make more sales, you could focus on writing case studies or other posts about your products.
+You could alternate these with listicles, which are the most viral type of content, to get more shares on social media.